ghsable/aimay/README.md

 # TEST
-This is LINE Bot.
+This is LINE Bot <- (🐈 x 🤖 x 🧠)

 ## Try it out!
 Use this Line QR code to add the Bot:
 **OR CODE**

 ## Usage
-* This Bot only supports Japanese.
+* This Bot only supports Japanese🇯🇵

 Example: